OliviaAo/graduate-Ao/README.md

         ```

         ```
-        (iii) System will generate all of the corresponding scrubbed texts into the <output_test> folder.
+        (ii) System will generate all of the corresponding scrubbed texts into the <output_test> folder.
         ```

         * Analyse on the scubbed text: